 Distributed systems featuring non-deterministic and probabilistic aspects are usually hard to analyze and, more specifically, to optimize.
-Furthermore, high complexity theoretical lower bounds have been established for models like partially observed Markovian decision processes and distributed partially observed Markovian decision processes.
+Furthermore, high complexity theoretical lower bounds have been established for models like partially observed Markovian decision processes and distributed partially observed Markovian decision processes and distributed partially observed Markovian decision processes.
 We believe that these negative results are consequences of the choice of the models rather than the intrinsic complexity of problems to be solved.
 Thus we plan to introduce new models in which the associated optimization problems can be solved in a more efficient way.
 More precisely, we start by studying connection protocols weighted by costs and we look for online and offline strategies for optimizing the mean cost to achieve the protocol.
-We have been cooperating on this subject with the SUMO team at Inria Rennes; in the joint work [33]; there, we strive to synthesize for a given MDP a control so as to guarantee a specific stationary behavior, rather than - as is usually done - so as to maximize some reward.
+We have been cooperating on this subject with the SUMO team at Inria Rennes; in the joint work [27]; there, we strive to synthesize for a given MDP a control so as to guarantee a specific stationary behavior, rather than - as is usually done - so as to maximize some reward.

-3.3.3.
+3.2.3.
 Large scale probabilistic systems